Arvindvishwakarma/bgtools_web/README.md

 See the website at http://domtabs.sandflea.org.

 This is the django and deployment code for that generator site, the actual divider generation code is at http://github.com/sumpfork/dominiontabs.

+Django is a Python-based free and open-source web framework that follows the model-template-views architectural pattern.